azlaan17-code/Excel-Sales-Analysis-Vrinda-Store-KPI-Dashboard/README.md

 ## 🔍 Key Insights

 - Women customers contribute the majority of revenue
--
--Customers aged 30–49 are the most valuable segment
+- Customers aged 30–49 are the most valuable segment

--Amazon and Myntra are the top-performing channels
+- Amazon and Myntra are the top-performing channels

--Order cancellations impact revenue performance
+- Order cancellations impact revenue performance

 ---